Astor63/BL2-Mods/Custom Gear/ReadMe.md

 - The Prototype SX-1 was great and really a powerful and dangerous weapon, except that the plasma ball will only explode when coming in contact with a enemy and the missed shots disintegrate instantly "pschitt" like a damp squib (without exploding!) in a tiny cloud of pink smoke.

  * * * * *

+## [Custom Gear] Plasma Caster Hyperion Finesse - Circuit Board Edition

+In their early days in their making of weapons, Hyperion, seized Alien Technology plans and created the Finesse: a Plasma Caster which fire SEAPP (Smart Elemental Adaptive Plasma Projectile), a Alien Plasma Projectile which adapt his Elemental following the kind of impact: Incendiary on flesh / Shock on shield / Corrosive on armor.

+ * * * * *

 ## [Custom Weapon] SMG Dahl Discord Solver - Bloody Edition